What is RTP and why understand it

 Published: April 29, 2025

-RTP is one of the top metrics that every player has to look at before making a bid.
-But what does it really mean, how to interpret it correctly and why shouldn't you wait for an instant result?
+RTP is one of the main metrics that every player must look at before placing a bet.
+But what does it really mean, how to interpret it correctly, and why should you not expect an instant result?

 Let's figure it out in detail: